connectrpc/connectrpc.com/docs/protocol.md

 assume that all clients accept "identity" as their least preferred encoding, even when **Accept-Encoding** is omitted.
 Servers should treat **Accept-Encoding** as an ordered list, with the client's most preferred encoding first and least preferred encoding last.
-This is a simplification fo standard HTTP semantics that excludes quality values.
+This is a simplification of standard HTTP semantics that excludes quality values.
 If the client uses an unsupported **Content-Encoding**, servers should return an error with code "unimplemented" and a message listing the supported encodings.